antonsolomko/snooker-andy/README.md

 And vise versa, long absence results in more uncertanty.

 For every frame won/lost a player obtains/looses rating points.
-The number of points depends on many factors:
+The number of points depends on:
-* The difference between opponents ratings prior to the game.
-This is the main factor: the more "unexpected" an outcome is, the bigger a prize/loss.
+* *The difference between opponents ratings prior to the game*.
+This is the main factor: more "unexpected" outcomes lead to bigger rating changes.
 Player with high rating will not get much from winning on weak opponent, but if loosing to one will lose a lot.
 Similarly, low rated player gets many points from beating a stronger opponent, but looses only few points when looses a frame.
-* Player raliability.
+* *Player raliability*.
 If raliability is high (meaning that the system is quite confident in player skills), rating changes will be small.
 On the other hand, the systems "knows little" about players with low reliability, and therefore any frame will result in bigger changes in rating (the system will try to find a correct value based on little information it has about the player).
-* Difference in players reliabilities.
+* *Difference in players reliabilities*.

 #### Types of games